Mod-Bucket/Basic-Staples/README.txt

 1.2.1
 	- Adjusted prices on mint and all related products.
 	- Fixed prices on popsicle moulds.
+	- fixed popsicle recipes and corrected the frozen cookbook.
 	- Added mint jam and grape jam.
 	- Added toaster.
 Toaster recipes don't require butter.
 	- tweaked sliced bread model and patched it to work with toaster.